PersonaX: Multimodal Datasets with LLM-Inferred Behavior Traits: Details about Related Work

 Causal representation learning (CRL) aims to recover high-level causal variables from low-level observations, bridging machine learning and causal inference~\citep{scholkopf2021toward,li2025synergy,fan2024recoverability}.
 It generalizes classical causal discovery~\citep{spirtes2001causation} by learning structured representations that respect causal semantics.
 CRL methods with identifiability guarantees typically rely on additional assumptions: (1) \textit{Functional constraints} on the data-generating process~\citep{xu2024sparsity,zheng2022identifiability}; (2) \textit{Interventional or multi-environment data} that introduce distributional shifts to expose latent structure~\citep{hyvarinen2019nonlinear,khemakhem2020variational}; (3) \textit{Multimodal or multiview settings}, where aligned observations across modalities help identify shared causal factors through sample-level invariance~\citep{yao2023multi,daunhaweridentifiability,sturma2023unpaired}.
 Recent studies unify these approaches under general invariance principles, showing that many can be seen as special cases of a broader framework~\citep{ahuja2023multidomaincausalrepresentationlearning}.

 Parallel to these theoretical advances, some works focus on practical CRL applications without strict identifiability.
-Examples include variational methods for biomedical data~\citep{mao2022towards}, contrastive learning for multimodal causal analysis~\citep{zheng2024multi}, and causal discovery on neuroimaging datasets~\citep{rawls2021integrated}.
+Examples include variational methods for biomedical data~\citep{mao2022towards}, contrastive learning for multimodal causal analysis~\citep{zheng2024multi}, learning causal insights from OpenReview systems \citep{li2025effective}, and causal discovery on neuroimaging datasets~\citep{rawls2021integrated}.
 In contrast, our work aims to combine both theory and application: we derive formal identifiability conditions under multi-modality multi-measurement settings and integrate these insights into a practical estimation framework for human trait analysis.